Locking Primary School PSHE (including RSE) Rationale

 We chose Jigsaw for PSHE at Locking as it provided a comprehensive Personal, Social, Health Education (Health and Well-being) curriculum, giving the relevant context to build skills, attitudes, self-esteem, resilience and confidence.
 It covers all the requirements of the government guidance and outcomes, and more.
 Through a well-structured, progressive lesson-a-week process skills, attitudes and knowledge are taught explicitly as well as nurtured implicitly.
 Ongoing support and access to updates from the creator of Jigsaw means that we can keep our PSHE curriculum dynamic and relevant to children in an ever-changing world.

 The Relationships and Healthy Me Puzzles (units) cover most of the aspects in the guidance but these are enhanced, revisited and foundations built throughout the Jigsaw Programme.
 Jigsaw’s philosophy starts by building positive self-image, a sense of identity and a healthy relationship with self, and from that starting point helps children grow healthy relationships with others.
-Teaching strategies are varied and are mindful of the need for differentiation.
+Teaching strategies are varied and are mindful of the need for adaptation.

 Jigsaw is designed as a whole school approach, with all year groups working on the same theme (Puzzle) at the same time.
 This enables each Puzzle to start with an introductory assembly, generating a whole school focus